pconn/Bearded_CKMR/README.md

 This repository is associated with the paper

-"Estimating Demographic Parameters for Bearded Seals, Erignathus barbatus, in Alaska using Close-Kin Mark-Recapture Method" by B.D.
+"Estimating Demographic Parameters for Bearded Seals, Erignathus barbatus, in Alaska using Close-Kin Mark-Recapture Methods" by B.D.
 Taras, P.B.
 Conn, M.V.
 Bravington L. Quakenbush,
 A. Kilian, A.R.
 Lang, A. Bryan, and R. Stimmelmayr.
 Evolutionary Applications (In press).

 ## Data